How to Create an Effective Reverse Logistics Plan

 Recycle

 Companies that focus on recycling are doing their part in creating a sustainable future and will be ahead of the curve.
-Any goods that do not meet the standards for repair, refurbishment, or resell should be recycled.
-Locate a recycling partner for products that cannot be resold.
+Recycle any goods that do not meet the standards for repair, refurbishment, or resale.
+Locate a recycling partner for products that are unsuitable for resale.

 Dispose of unusable products.